SpartnerNL/Laravel-Excel/README.md

 If you use the software in your production environment we would appreciate to receive a postcard of your hometown.
 Please send it to:

 **Maatwebsite**
-Florijnruwe 111-2
+Markt 2
-6218 CA Maastricht
+6231 LS, Meerssen
 The Netherlands

 More about the license can be found at: [https://laravel-excel.maatwebsite.nl/3.1/getting-started/license.html](https://laravel-excel.maatwebsite.nl/3.1/getting-started/license.html)